Glycemic Index of Spaghetti - well cooked

 What is the glycemic index of Spaghetti - well cooked?

-Spaghetti - well cooked has a glycemic index (GI) of 55, which is classified as low GI.
-As a low GI food, Spaghetti - well cooked provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Spaghetti - well cooked has a glycemic index of 55, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Spaghetti - well cooked?